 If the CLA Licence is more generous than the primary licence, that's fine - provided you don't override or circumvent any digital rights management (DRM) protocols embedded within a product.
-You're free to make a digital copy by a variety of means (provided again that you don't override or circumvent any DRM protocols) - including, for example, by copying and pasting, or by copying one page at a time (including into a different format).
+You're free to make a digital copy by a variety of means, provided again that you don't override or circumvent effective DRM protocols.
 You can also print out copies from a digital product and then scan these under the Licence, if you wish to.